 - 2 drops of vanilla extract (optional)

-- Get your hands on two microwave safe coffee mugs that can hold about 250 ml liquid (basically, nothing too small or the cake will spill over while cooking).
+- Grab two microwave-safe coffee mugs that can hold about 250 ml liquid

-– Stop cooking the cake when its still a bit fudgy around the edges.
+- Stop cooking the cake when its still a bit fudge-y and goo-ey around the edges.
 The cake cooks a bit more while cooling down (yes you will have to wait a while after it cooks!).